 High Life Lounge

-Just like grandma's house, minus all the afghans.
-Serving old school classics such as goulash, chicken pot pie, meatloaf, and pizza burgers, washed down with beers that would make your grandpa nod in approval.
+It’s just like grandma’s house, minus all the Afghan blankets.
+This hopelessly hip old-school lounge serves up old school classics such as goulash, chicken pot pie, meatloaf, and pizza burgers; all washed down with beers that would make your grandpa nod in approval.
+If you prefer an IPA to the Champagne of Beers, head across the hall to El Bait Shop for the same food menu but boasting more than 200 craft beers on tap.

-Order This: Hot beef with mashed potatoes, side of bacon-wrapped tater tots
+Order This: Hot beef with mashed potatoes, with an appetizer of bacon wrapped tater tots.

 Cheese Bar

-Its original location, The Cheese Shop, was named the #1 Cheese Shop in America.
-But this is the location where you'll find their blissfully gooey grilled cheeses, paired with one of the most impressive beer lists in town.
+The original location, The Cheese Shop, was named the No. 1 Cheese Shop in America and is the perfect place for a cheese tray and glass of vino.
+But their larger sister restaurant on Ingersoll is where you’ll find their blissfully gooey grilled cheeses and bubbly fondue, paired with one of the most interesting beer lists in town.

-Order This: House fondue, side of cast-iron mac and cheese
+Order This: House fondue with a side of cast iron mac and cheese.

 Whatcha Smokin' BBQ + Brew

-While we don’t get the same recognition as our Midwest neighbors located a few hours south on I-35, Greater Des Moines is an underrated BBQ destination, and no place quite embodies that like Whatcha Smokin’, a short drive north on I-35.
-This has quickly earned the reputation as the place to go for BBQ aficionados and a must stop after a day at Ledges State Park.
+While we don’t get the same recognition as our Midwest neighbors located a few hours south on Interstate 35, Greater Des Moines is an underrated BBQ destination, and no place quite embodies that like Whatcha Smokin’, a short drive north on I-35.
+This has quickly earned the reputation as the place to go for BBQ aficionados everywhere and is a must-stop after a day spent at Ledges State Park.
+If you’re reading this on a Wednesday, stop what you’re doing and go get their pork belly burnt ends, post haste.

 Waveland Café

-Order This: Da Momoa – biscuits and gravy on top of hash browns with two sunny side eggs and a side of bacon, named after native Hawaiiowan Jason Momoa.
+Order This: Da Momoa – biscuits and gravy on top of hash browns with two sunny side eggs and a side of bacon, named after Aquaman himself.

 Wasabi

-You can't go wrong with any of the Wasabi locations, but for comfort food, we're partial to the Johnston location, which specializes in ramen.
-A hot bowl of ramen on a cold day goes a long way in making the winter more tolerable.
+You can’t go wrong with any of the Wasabi locations for sushi, but for comfort food, we’re partial to the Johnston location, which specializes in ramen.
+A hot bowl of ramen on a cold day warms the soul and goes a long way in making the cooler temperatures more tolerable.

 Latin King

-Listen, if you want to get their famous chicken spiedini, we won't stop you.
-But that Steak de Burgo.
-Just look at this
+A Des Moines staple since 1947 that has stood the test of time for good reason.
+Listen, if you want to get their famous chicken spiedini, we won’t stop you.
+But that Steak de Burgo?
+Insert all the drool emojis.
+Just look at this.

-Order This: Steak de Burgo, if you're lucky, strawberry shortcake
+Order This: Steak de Burgo, and if it’s on the menu, strawberry shortcake for dessert.

 Noah's Ark

-Located among all the cool kids on Ingersoll’s Restaurant Row is the decidedly old-school and unpretentious Noah’s Ark, serving up casual Italian eats since 1946.
+Located among all the cool kids on Ingersoll’s Restaurant Row is the decidedly old school and unpretentious Noah’s Ark, serving up casual Italian specialties like lasagna and fettucine al burro since 1946.
 Get your fill of Rat Pack vibes along with your fill of thin crust pizzas and pastas.
+We’ll take two of everything, please.

 Francie's

-This is the type of place you probably won't find in a Zagat guide, but that locals all know and love.
-Dark, unpretentious, and welcoming, Francie's is the kind of place you wish someone had told you about a long time ago.
-You're welcome.
+This is the type of place you probably won’t find in a Zagat guide, but that locals all know and love.
+Come for the Philly Buffalo Chicken and French Dip, stay for the best ranch dressing in town.
+Dark, unpretentious, and welcoming, Francie’s is the kind of place you wish someone had told you about a long time ago.
+You’re welcome.

 Clyde's Fine Diner

-This East Village hot spot earns raves for its chic interior, killer drink list, and small yet delicious menu of elevated diner favorites like Wild Boar Ragu, Hot Bird, and Crispy Shrimpwich.
+A diner in the loosest sense of the word, this chic Historic East Village hot spot earns raves for its cool space (can we get the teal chairs to-go?), killer drink list, and small yet delicious menu of elevated diner favorites like sausage and peppers, tuna melts, and Nashville hot chicken.
+It’s date night dinering.

 Skip's